redis/redis-doc/docs/manual/optimization/benchmarks.md

 is more or less the average pipeline length you'll be able to use in your application in order to get realistic numbers.

-Finally, the benchmark should apply the same operations, and work in the same way with the multiple data stores you want to compare.
+The benchmark should apply the same operations, and work in the same way with the multiple data stores you want to compare.
 It is absolutely pointless to compare the result of redis-benchmark to the result of another benchmark program and extrapolate.